saber-games/expeditions-guides/docs/custom_gameplay_entities/inventory_items/creation_of_custom_inventory_item.md

 # Creation of Custom Inventory Item

-*(NEW) This feature is valid for Expeditions only.*
+*This feature is valid for Expeditions only.*

+!!! info

-**NOTE**: In the current version of Expeditions, there is an issue that saving a custom inventory item may not work when the item is created *for the first time*.
-As the result of this issue, you will see the "*Can’t open file: ...*" message.
+    In the current version of Expeditions, there is an issue that saving a custom inventory item may not work when the item is created *for the first time*.
+As the result of this issue, you will see the `Can’t open file: ...` message.
 This issue occurs because the `Media\Mods` folder is not created automatically.
 The temporary solution for this is to create this folder manually.
 Or, as an alternative, create and *pack* any map.
 This issue is known and will be fixed in the next versions of the Editor.

 ## Overview
 Custom Inventory Items are created similarly to custom FOB Modules and Specialists – in the dialog window that is opened by clicking the **EXP MODs creation** (![](./../../map_modding/creating_a_map/media/exp_mods_creation_button.png)) button on the toolbar of the Editor.